| Title: | Progress Bar for Parallel Tasks |

 The value to set the |

-function returns the value of the requested
+The get_option() function returns the value of the requested

-present in the base::.Options
+option present in the base::.Options list, or its

-corresponding default value (i.e., see Options
+corresponding default value (i.e., see Options).
+If the

-is not known, an error is thrown.
+requested option is not known, an error is thrown.

-function returns void.
+The set_option() function returns void.
 It throws an error if the

-to be adjusted is not known.
+requested option to be adjusted is not known.

-function returns void.
+The set_default_options() function returns void.
 The

-set can be consulted via the base::.Options
+options set can be consulted via the base::.Options

-class for more information on
+list.
+See the Options R6::R6 class for more information on

 the default values set by this function.

-and base::getOption()
+and base::getOption().

-# Get the status of progress tracking. get_option("progress_track") # Set the status of progress tracking to `FALSE`. set_option("progress_track", FALSE) # Get the status of progress tracking again. get_option("progress_track") # Restore default options. set_default_options() # Get the status of progress tracking yet again. get_option("progress_track")
+# Get the status of progress tracking. get_option("progress_track") # Set the status of progress tracking to `FALSE`. set_option("progress_track", FALSE) # Get the status of progress tracking again. get_option("progress_track") # Restore default options. set_default_options() # Get the status of progress tracking yet again. get_option("progress_track")# Get the status of progress tracking. get_option("progress_track") # Set the status of progress tracking to `FALSE`. set_option("progress_track", FALSE) # Get the status of progress tracking again. get_option("progress_track") # Restore default options. set_default_options() # Get the status of progress tracking yet again. get_option("progress_track")

 This class contains static helper methods.